xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_dnt.md

 little code was thereafter made available as we worked on the long-running project to fully separate the editor and verifier code [3][4].

-We have decided that we can no longer wait for full separation in the OOAofOOA and a buildable environment for any user.
-We will instead consider simply dumping some generated code into the public repository.
+In response to customer requests, we have decided that we can no longer wait for full separation in the OOAofOOA and a build-able environment for any user.
+We will instead simply dump some generated code and most of the meta-model into the public repository.

 4. Requirements
 ---------------